tony-schndr/br35ba56.datapower/ansible_collections/community/datapower/README.md

 All additional modules MUST include **Integration Tests** and pass **Sanity Tests**

 DataPower actions (actions can be discovered using the list_action module) should/could have a module that specifically targets the action.
-For an example of this review export_domains, export_objects, and load_objects modules.
+For an example of this review export_domains, export_config, and import_config modules.

 ### Module Utilities